-In preparing these financial statements, the company applies the recognition and measurement requirements of International Financial Reporting Standards as adopted by the EU ("IFRS"), amended where necessary in order to comply with Companies Act 2006.
+In preparing these financial statements, the company applies the recognition and measurement requirements of UK-adopted international accounting standards, amended where necessary in order to comply with Companies Act 2006.

-The financial statements are prepared in US dollars ("US\$"), which is the functional currency of the company.
+The financial statements are prepared in US dollars, which is the functional currency of the company.
 Monetary amounts in these financial statements are rounded to the nearest thousand unless otherwise stated.